 Problem behaviors exhibited by students interfere with their learning, interactions with peers and adults, and school success.
 Educators and schools struggling with how best to handle behaviorally challenged students often respond reactively.
 They frequently pursue a punishment-based approach using time-out or in and out of-school suspensions even for minor infractions.
-These punitive consequences do not really work because the challenging behaviors continue.This 2-part webinar series will present a systematic and coordinated framework of seven contemplative discipline steps to address challenging behaviors, drawing from sound research-based best-practices.
+These punitive consequences do not really work because the challenging behaviors continue.This 2-part webinar series will present asystematic and coordinated framework of seven contemplative discipline steps to address challenging behaviors, drawing from sound research-based best-practices.
 Participants will learn proactive ways to enable the student to practice appropriate and constructive behaviors and achieve longer-term positive outcomes.
-Part 1 will provide step-by step guidance on how to apply the seven contemplative discipline steps, including how to understand student behavior through data collection, and use the Antecedent, Behavior, Consequence (ABC) method.
-Seven Contemplative Discipline Steps to Address Challenging Behaviors – Part 1 Handout
+Part 2 will show how to structure a positive and enabling learning environment illustrated with case examples to keep students engaged, learning, making academic and social gains, and present in the classroom.
+Seven Contemplative Discipline Steps to Address Challenging Behaviors – Part 2

 MA, Author & Educational Consultant